-Beginner Hints, Tips, and Troubleshooting:
+Beginner Hints, Tips, and Troubleshooting for Practice Drones/Quadcopters:

-If you attempt to take off near the object the quadcopter will likely be drawn right back into it because of the vacuum created by the blades.
+- When you crash into an object immediately throttle down to stop the blades from the spinning.
+Pick up the quadcopter, and move it away from the object before trying to take off again.
+If you attempt to take off near any object the quadcopter will likely be drawn right back into it because of the vacuum created by the blades.
 Baseboards are often gathering places for dust and hair, so be sure to check the props for hair/dust balls.
-See next tip for more info.

 - Do not use the trim buttons on the remote!
-If you believe the quadcopter isn’t responding to your inputs correctly, recalibrate the drone by unplugging the battery and replugging it in while it’s flat on a level surface and try not to move it at all.
+If you believe the quadcopter isn’t responding to your inputs correctly, recalibrate the quadcopter by unplugging the battery and replugging it in while it’s flat on a level surface and try not to move it at all.
 Remember, it’s performing a self calibration the with the first 30 seconds of the battery being plugged in.
 Another thing to check is that the frame, motor mounts, and blades are unbent and unbroken.
 If any parts are bent you could try bending it back into place or purchase replacement parts from us in our Shop.

+- Never charge or use a puffed battery.
+If the battery should becomes puffed or feels like it’s full of air, it needs to be properly disposed of ASAP.
 CSWD Drop Offs, Lowes, and Home Depot have special bins for battery recycling.
 You can avoid puffing batteries by allowing them to cool before use or charging.
-Also land before the quadcopter automatically cuts off the flight as it might be depleting them to unsafe level.
+Also land after 3 minutes, before the quadcopter automatically cuts off the flight.
+Using it to 0% might depleting the battery to unsafe level and shorten its lifespan.